 Researching a College Essay

-While your professor probably told you to stay away from Wikipedia and other open-source and not-exactly-scholarly websites when writing your paper, they can actually be a great place to begin research.
-Encyclopedia entries and other very basic, introductory sources will provide a rough overview of your topic, and many online encyclopedias (including the dreaded Wikipedia) will also include a list of sources they used in compiling the article.
-Those are typically reliable, often academic, and overall great to use in a paper.
-Plus, depending on the required citation style for your essay, Wikipedia could have even written part of your works cited page for you.
+Professors typically condemn Wikipedia and other open-source websites that are not reliable.
+Encyclopedia entries and similar, basic, introductory sources will provide a rough overview of your topic, while listing other sources used in the article.
+Those are generally reliable, often academic, and strong for research papers.
+Depending on the required citation style for your essay, Wikipedia could have even written part of your works cited page for you.

-If you plan to do original research, be aware that your university may have strict requirements for how it must be performed.
-If you’re involving other subjects, especially people, you may need to go through the college’s Institutional Review Board for permission to continue.
-Budget time for this and ask your instructor what is required.
+If you plan to do original research, be aware that your university may have strict requirements for that.
+If you are intermixing various subjects or authors, you may need to go through the college’s Institutional Review Board for permission to continue.
+Set aside time for this and ask your instructor what is required.
 Some schools grant waivers or have special, expedited application processes for some undergraduate research and interviews.

 If both the library catalog and Internet are coming up short, or if you want assistance in narrowing search through better terms, you may want to visit with a reference librarian.
 Campus research librarians are specialized and highly knowledgeable in the expectations of your college and possibly even your course and professor.
 Ideally, your professor is the key person to contact when it comes to discussing problems.
 Instructors will know the content and material well and may be able to recommend books, articles, or more places for optimal search results.
 College professors are busy much of the time, so take advantage by setting up an appointment to discuss your topic and trouble in finding sources.